aws-samples/amazon-managed-service-for-apache-flink-examples/java/Iceberg/IcebergDataStreamSource/README.md

    and [Iceberg](https://iceberg.apache.org/docs/latest/flink/)

 This example demonstrate how to use
-[Flink Iceberg Sink Connector](https://iceberg.apache.org/docs/latest/flink-writes/) with the Glue Data Catalog.
+[Flink Iceberg Source Connector](https://iceberg.apache.org/docs/latest/flink-writes/) with the Glue Data Catalog.

 For simplicity, the application generates synthetic data, random stock prices, internally.
 Data is generated as AVRO Generic Record, simulating a real source, for example a Kafka Source, that receives records